How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Results and Discussion

-The likelihood deciles reveal an exploration-exploitation trade-off.
+The likelihood deciles revealed an exploration-exploitation trade-off.
 Higher likelihood bins show higher validity and structural similarity to active molecules (exploitation) \figref{fig:explore_vs_exploit}{a,b}, but contain fewer novel molecules and substructures \figref{fig:explore_vs_exploit}{a,c}.
 In contrast, decreasing likelihoods favor exploration (generating novel molecules and substructures) at the cost of similarity to known bioactives and validity.
-These trends are consistent across model architectures (Fig. \ref{fig:explore_exploit_s4}, \ref{fig:explore_exploit_gpt}) and targets.
+Validity decreases for extremely low likelihood values -- potentially indicating problematic molecules\mbox{\cite{skinnider2024invalid}}.
+These trends are consistent across model architectures (Fig. \mbox{\ref{fig:explore_exploit_s4}}, \mbox{\ref{fig:explore_exploit_gpt}}) and targets.

-For a selected fine-tuned model (LSTM) and target (DRD3), we analyzed the most frequently occurring generic scaffolds\cite{bemis1996properties} of the designs across likelihood deciles (1$^{st}$, 4$^{th}$, 7$^{th}$, and 10$^{th}$).
-These scaffold were compared to the respective fine-tuning set \figref{fig:scaffold_analysis}{}.
-Higher likelihood bins featured frequent scaffolds identical or similar to those of active molecules, while lower bins contain simpler, repeated scaffolds, such as single or fused rings \figref{fig:scaffold_analysis}{a}.
-These observations show how likelihood (and the corresponding exploration-exploitation trade-off) can be tuned based on the envisioned application, \eg chemical space navigation (exploration) vs hit-to-lead optimization (exploration).
+We then analyzed the most frequently occurring generic Bemis-Murcko scaffolds\cite{bemis1996properties} among the designs across likelihood deciles (1$^{st}$, 4$^{th}$, 7$^{th}$, and 10$^{th}$), in comparison with the respective fine-tuning sets (Fig. \ref{fig:scaffold_analysis}, on DRD3).
+Bins with higher likelihood featured frequent scaffolds identical or similar to those of active molecules, while lower bins contained simpler, repeated scaffolds, such as single or fused rings \figref{fig:scaffold_analysis}{a}.
+Overall, these observations show that, while likelihoods can aid the navigation of design libraries based on the envisioned application (\eg chemical space exploration vs. hit-to-lead optimization), selecting designs with extreme likelihood values has a detrimental effect.

-Finally, when analyzing the frequently occurring (generated more than ten times) molecular structures, we found that frequent design can have low quality, consisting only of simple substructures (e.g., benzene, amine, and ether groups), making them unsuitable for prospective studies \figref{fig:scaffold_analysis}{b}.
+\underline{Design frequency}.
+When analyzing the frequently occurring molecular structures (generated more than ten times), we found that frequent designs can have low quality, consisting only of simple substructures (e.g., benzene, amine, and ether groups), making them unsuitable for prospective studies \figref{fig:scaffold_analysis}{b}.
 These low-quality designs, similar to `recurring hallucinations' in language models \cite{huang2023survey}, appear in the least likely decile, despite being frequently generated \figref{fig:ll_vs_count}{\text{}}.
 This `count trap' underscores the need to integrate likelihoods into frequency-based evaluations to avoid overemphasizing such designs.

-Ultimately, our analysis shows that model likelihood is a cost-efficient and model-intrinsic score not only to navigate the exploration-exploitation trade-off for prospective studies, but also to identify and mitigate low quality, repetitive generations, such as recurring hallucinations.